-The Tee Set Eclectic is a multi-round golf tournament, also known as a Ringer tournament, that results in one 18-hole score per player, based on the lowest net score that player recorded on each hole of the X number of rounds he played, during the now 4 Monthly Medals in that cycle.
-The winner will not only have bragging rights for around 4 months, but will also get his name immortalized on the Tee Set Eclectic trophy, and all this with no extra work from the players, as the scores are all taken off your Tee Set scorecard by our secretaries.
+The Tee Set Eclectic is a multi-round golf tournament, also known as a Ringer tournament, that results in one 18-hole score per player, based on the lowest net score that player recorded on each hole of the X number of rounds he played, during 4 rounds at the same course.
+The winner will not only have bragging rights until the next cycle, but will also get his name immortalized on the Tee Set Eclectic trophy, and all this with no extra work from the players, as the scores are all taken off your Tee Set scorecard by our secretaries.

 Cycle XII bridged the COVID hiatus and so spanned January to July 2020 with our February Monthly Medal Winner Jari Antikainen scoring an Eclectic 55 net holding off our January medalist, Tribhuvan Singh and Arnold Castillon who both tied for second on 59 net.
 Having finished second on Cycle XI has Jari found the secret formula?

 Cycle XI consisted of 4 rounds running during the monthly medals in the period of August to December 2019 (not counting November which is our Championship month) and again we were to emerge from round 4 with a new winner.

 September Monthly Medal winner and Round 3 leader, Tom Grace, maintained his lead from the chasing pack and with an improvement of 5 holding off Cycle VIII winner Amol Singhal, Jochen Overberg and Jari Antikainen who all finished in a tie for 2nd.

 Cycle X – Final Result: Matthew Powell Champion